 Listening: I have been listening to Dolly Parton, the Carter Sisters, Johnny Cash, Black Panther musical score (amazing!), and lots of 90’s music on Youtube on my tv while I food prep and cook.

-Netflix: Currently not watching- I’m waiting for the new episodes of Grace and Frankie, Marvelous Miss Maisel, and the Crown
+- Waiting for new episodes of Grace and Frankie, The Marvelous Mrs. Maisel, and The Crown

 - Any cooking show- I love The Kitchen, Girl Meets Farm, Chopped, Guy’s Grocery Games, Supermarket Stakeout, and Valerie’s Home Cooking

 - Because football season has started, my husband I will rewatch our very large collection of football movies— I own over 20!
 Marshall is my favorite!